-As a general guideline, though, Gonzalez recommends 10-30 grams of collagen per day.
+As a general guideline, though, Dr. Gonzalez recommends 10-30 grams of collagen per day.

 As for when?
 There’s no hard-and-fast rule about the best time of the day for taking collagen supplements.
 Go with what works best for your schedule.
-Whether that’s a quality-fat-packed cold brew for breakfast or a collagen protein bar as a midday snack (or, let’s be honest, both!), it’s totally up to you!
+Whether that’s adding collagen peptides to your morning coffee or a collagen protein bar as a midday snack (or, let’s be honest, both!), it’s totally up to you!

 What happens if I take too much collagen?

 If there are so many benefits of collagen, you might be wondering if it’s a good idea to take even more than the recommended dose.
 But with collagen, as with many dietary supplements, more isn’t always better.

 “It is best to stay within the recommended daily protein intake guidelines based on your goals and needs,” Dr. Gonzalez says.